Waziup/learning-center-content/content/en/solutions/plant_watering_v2/guide.md

 ![Some Jumper Wires](./media/jumper.png)
 ![Power Supply](./media/power.png)

+Software
-In terms of software, you need to intall the [Arduino IDE](https://www.arduino.cc/en/Main/Software) for the programming aspects.
+  - In terms of software, you need to intall the [Arduino IDE](https://www.arduino.cc/en/Main/Software) for the programming aspects.

 **Step \#1:** Setting up the Moisture Sensor
 ==============================